erizov/Professor/semester_5/lecture_30_time_series/prophet/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Prophet to solve a production problem
+10. Design a system that uses Prophet toaddresse a production problem
 11. Create unit tests with 100% code coverage for Prophet
 12. Write a technical blog post explaining Prophet to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Prophet is widely used in production systems
+- **Enterprise Applications**: Prophet is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Capability Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Prophet is the best solution for all problems" ✓ **CORRECT**: Prophet has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Prophet is the best solution for all problems" ✓ **CORRECT**: Prophet has specemployc use cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Prophet is too complex to understand"
 ✓ **CORRECT**: Prophet can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis aapproachpattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*